neurobin/JLIVECD/README.md

 5.The default answer is `no` for all `yes/no` type questions unless specified otherwise.

 6.The default answers for `yes/no` type questions are changed according to previous choices for some questions (retain home directory? etc..).
-For example, if you chose `y` for the question `retain home directory (y/n)?`; next time if you just hit <kbd>Enter</kbd>, it will take `y` instead of `n`.
+For example, if you choose `y` for the question `retain home directory (y/n)?`; next time if you just hit <kbd>Enter</kbd>, it will take `y` instead of `n`.
 This is project specific i.e each project remembers its own options.

 Some Tips & Tricks:
 -------------------